 Note that it is possible to damage your engine by choosing inappropriate tuning or set-up parameters in MegaTune.
 Be sure to read this document, and all associated tuning documents that apply to your engine, vehicle, and tuning circumstances.
 In particular, read the safety precautions.

-Information on tuning using MegaTune with MegaSquirt® or MegaSquirt-II is listed separately from this section, and depends on the processor you have.
+Information on tuning using tuning software with MegaSquirt® or MegaSquirt-II is listed separately from this section, and depends on the processor you have.

 MegaTune has an 'automated' install package, similar to most other modern Windows software.
 You download the set-up file (see below), click on it, and the package virtually installs itself.